 - Requires multiple treatments

-- Costs range depending on amount of follicles, but typically more than tricopigmentation
+- Costs range depending on the amount of follicles, but typically more than tricopigmentation

 - Considered more painful